-License Plates & Placards in GeorgiaCompare Car Insurance Rates in 3 Steps
+License Plates & Placards in GeorgiaCompare Car Insurance Quotes in 3 Steps

 1. Enter Your Zip:Page Overview

 Georgia offers a variety of specialty license plates for your vehicle.
 The extensive list of sample plates includes college, government, and military plates, as well as special interest plates.
 Click on the tag you're interested in to find out the costs involved and the documents you'll need in order to apply for one of these specialty tags.
-If you decide to order one, you'll need the application form.
+If you decide to order one, you'll need to submit a completed Personal Special Prestige License Plate Application (Form MV-9B).

 Some call them vanity plates, and some call them personalized plates―but Georgia calls custom license plates "prestige" plates.
-To apply for one of these, you must complete an MV-9B application requesting up to six different choices for your vehicle (you will receive the first one that is available).
+To apply for one of these, you must complete a Personal Special Prestige License Plate Application (Form MV-9B) requesting different choices for your vehicle (you will receive the first one that is available).
 The application spells out which letter and number combinations may be used.

 Requests for obscene, profane, or defamatory tags will be denied, as will requests for tags already in existence.